How to Go Beyond a Basic WMS System in 2024

 Growing warehouses may also benefit from cross docking, distributing goods directly to the user without a period of storage in the warehouse.
-Choose the best cross docking process for your business first, then leverage your WMS system to orchestrate the process and provide managers with real-time visibility into goods movement.
+Choose the best cross docking process for your business first, then leverage your WMS system to orchestrate the process and provide managers with real time visibility into stock levels and goods movement.

 With best practices in place, operators will gain new visibility into fulfilment that brings a fresh perspective to processes.
 As a result, warehouses may identify new opportunities for efficiencies and improved workflows or spot bottlenecks in processes that weren’t previously noticeable.

 To take the value you get from your WMS system to the next level, you will need to integrate it with other systems and business applications your company uses.
 Datapel users can integrate easily with our powerful API and EDI capabilities, immediately providing you with more visibility, better communications, and greater efficiency.

 In addition, our API offers web technology to integrate or share data across any industry-specific platform you prefer.

 - Accounting: Automatically share data with your accounting software, such as Xero and MYOB, and eliminate rekeying data to minimise human error.

 - Partner Systems: Via EDI, you can connect with retail trading partners around the globe, including eCommerce stores, drop shippers, and brick-and-mortar shopfronts.

 - B2B and B2C eCommerce: Immediately communicate orders on your eCommerce platform and eliminate manual entry with same-day synchronisation.